BuzzingPixelFabricator/fab-project/readme.md

     1. Set the proxy to the local development site URL for your project (or set to false if you do not wish to use live reload)
     2. Update the watch array to watch files and directories applicable to your project (if any, or remove if none)
     3. If your public directory is named something other than `public` add an `assets` key and update accordingly.
 The default is `"public/assets"`.
 If your public directory is `public_html` for instance, you would set the `assets` key to `"public_html/assets"`
-        - See `TODO: Link to the base project file on the fabricator build repo` for other key/values you can add and override
+        - See [baseProjectFile.json](https://github.com/BuzzingPixelFabricator/buzzing-pixel-fabricator/blob/master/src/grunt/baseProjectFile.json) for other key/values you can add and override
 3. You can now run `grunt` on the command line to build your project and watch for changes to continuously build
 	- Run `grunt compile` to build your project once and then quit without watching.